SiebenGR/EasyAsync/README.md

 background job id that is used in the annotated parameter.
 Using {@linkplain #start(String)} method the background job is executed once and then is cached in memory.
 If you start a specific background job again then the annotated method will be invoked like it has been executed.
 If a background job needs to be re-executed then call forceStart, it will re-schedule the async task.
-<b>NOTE: If the background job has already finished during an orientation change the annotated method will be invoked again
-as though it has just finished, for convenience.
-You can change this behavior by using {@link gr.sieben.easyasync.EasyAsyncResult#setCallbackInConfigurationChange(boolean)} method.</b>
+<b>NOTE: If the background job has already finished during an orientation change the annotated method will be invoked again as though it has just finished, for convenience.
+You can change this behavior by using <code>setCallbackInConfigurationChange(boolean)</code> method.</b>
 </p>
 <p>
-To avoid memory leaks you should invoke {@linkplain #destroy(android.app.Activity)} or {@linkplain #destroy(android.support.v4.app.FragmentActivity)}
+To avoid memory leaks you should invoke <code>EasyAsync.getInstance().destroy(android.app.Activity)</code> or <code>EasyAsync.getInstance().destroy(android.support.v4.app.FragmentActivity)</code>
-in the {@link android.app.Activity#onDestroy()} method of your activity respectively.
+in the <code>android.app.Activity#onDestroy()</code> method of your activity respectively.
 </p>